 - Do things that may be a struggle, such as eating, taking medication or waiting.

 Our volunteer therapy animals and owners are trained and nationally-certified.
 Group events and individual bedside visits are requested by the patient's doctors, nurses, occupational and physical therapists or child life specialists.
 The program coordinator creates a session with the patient and the team that works toward the patient's treatment goals.

-The Animal Assisted Therapy Program at Phoenix Children's Hospital is completely funded by the proceeds from special events and donations from individuals, foundations, and corporations.
+Our Animal-Assisted Therapy Program is completely funded by the proceeds from special events and donations from individuals, foundations and corporations.
 If you would like to support the Program, there are two ways to donate:

 Please send your tax deductible check to:

 Phoenix Children's Foundation